glennj/exercism.io/_mentor_notes/mentor_the_mentor.md

 <!-- -->
 If you're satisfied with this solution, feel free to "End discussion" to finalize the mentoring process.

+Whenever you're ready to move on, feel free to "End discussion".

 "
 Sometimes the test runner infrastructure can be a bit flaky.